kaidez/kaidez.github.io/_posts/2015-04-01-css-build-demo.md

 comments: true
 author: Kai Gittens
 layout: post
-meta-excerpt: A demo of how to optimize CSS with Gulp, Grunt and tasks like uncss and critical path css.
+excerpt: A demo of how to optimize CSS with Gulp, Grunt and tasks like uncss and critical path css.
 Has a link to fully-commented code on GitHub.
 permalink: /css-build-demo/
-category: coding-best-practices
+categories: coding-best-practices
 cat-name: "Code Tips"
 has-home-img: css-build-demo.jpg
 tags: [javascript, gulp, css, screencast]